Arnie-He/Arnie-He/README.md

 <h3 align = 'center'> I am an Undergraduate Student at Brown University interested in solving robotics problems with both math and machine-learning algorithms!
 I am currently a member of the Automatic Coordination of Teams (ACT) Lab working on discontinuity based multi-agent path findind (db-MAPF). </h3>

+<p> I'm currently learning RL with David Silver and investigating topics of game theory. </p>

+<p> Projects I've done </p>
+1. (Ongoing) Pipelining natural language to multi-robot task allocation.
+Command a team of robots to do a sequence of tasks is hard, we investigate both direct commanding and human-robot collaboration in this project.
+For example, "do A and do B but not before you do C. I will do D first."
+We have made significant improvement in accuracy by fine-tuning LLM on natural language to linear temporal logic translation and then carry out the task using LTL commands.
+The current write-up can be viewed here.

 <!--
 **Arnie-He/Arnie-He** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.